AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/non-logged-in-experience-learners.md

 ## Launch the homepage options

-On the Adobe Learning Manager homepage, select Branding.
+On the Adobe Learning Manager homepage, select **Branding**.
 Then, on the left pane, select Non-logged in Homepage.

 ![homepage options](assets/non-logged-in-homepage.png)

+*Select the option Non-logged in Homepage*

 ## Add a banner

 Add a banner for any marketing announcement or feature the trending topic of the day.
-Select Add banner.
+Select **Add banner**.

 ![banner](assets/add-banner-image.png)

+*Add a banner*

 Browse to the location of the image to be used as the banner.
 Then provide a link as an action button on the banner image.